 The American Culinary Federation (ACF) offers professional certifications in 14 designations, including executive chef.
-To qualify for this certification, a candidate must have at least 30 hours of culinary training, three years of experience as a chef, a high school diploma and 150 hours of continuing education.
-Chefs must also pass a written and practical test to obtain executive chef certification.
+To qualify for this certification, a candidate must have at least 30 hours of culinary training, 3 years of experience as a chef, a high school diploma and 150 hours of continuing education.
+Chefs must also pass a written and practical test.

 A bachelor's degree in culinary arts provides the training that an executive chef needs to create and prepare recipes, and manage a kitchen or restaurant.
 After graduation, chefs can receive a professional executive chef certification from the American Culinary Federation once they meet the requirements.